Life term sought for Danish submariner over dead journalist - Journal du Cameroun

 Danish prosecutors on Monday called for a life sentence for submarine builder Peter Madsen who is on trial for the gruesome murder of Swedish journalist Kim Wall aboard his vessel last year, mutilating her corpse and throwing her body parts in the sea.

-The verdict is expected on Wednesday at the earliest in the “bestial” case which stunned the nation, with a submarine as the crime scene and a well-known eccentric figure in Denmark in the dock for the murder of a 30-year-old freelance journalist who wanted to interview him for a story.
+The verdict is expected at 11 GMT on Wednesday in the “bestial” case, which stunned the nation with a submarine as the crime scene and a well-known eccentric figure in Denmark in the dock for the murder of a 30-year-old freelance journalist who wanted to interview him for a story.

-Madsen, 47 — who is accused of premeditated murder, aggravated sexual assault and desecrating a corpse — has repeatedly changed his version of events since his arrest last August, a day after Wall boarded his submarine.

-He has since admitted dismembering the body and tossing the parts into the sea — all of which were recovered — but denies killing Wall.
+Madsen, 47, is accused of premeditated murder, aggravated sexual assault and desecrating a corpse.
+He has admitted dismembering her body and tossing the parts into the sea — all of which were recovered — but denies killing Wall.

-Madsen is a “perverse polymorph” with “psychopathic traits” who has a “high risk” of repeating offences, psychiatrists told the court.
+Madsen is a “perverse polymorph” with “psychopathic traits” who has a “high risk” of repeating offences, according to psychiatrists.

 He “tried to create the perfect crime,” the prosecutor said in his closing remarks, referring to a text message Madsen had sent his girlfriend shortly before.

-“There cannot be any doubt about guilt in this case,” Jepsen said.
+“There cannot be any doubt about guilt in this case,” Jepsen said as he called for life imprisonment which in Denmark averages 16 years.

 Rejecting defence arguments of a lack of physical evidence against Madsen, the prosecutor urged the court members — a professional judge and two jurors — to use “common sense” and find him guilty.